Critical ideals of trees: Gr obner basis of critical ideals

 then $x_{f_s}\prec \cdots \prec x_{f_1}\prec x_f$.
 Therefore $f(x)\rightarrow_{\mathcal{V}_2^*(T^\ell)} f_1(x) \rightarrow_{\mathcal{V}_2^*(T^\ell)} \cdots \rightarrow_{\mathcal{V}_2^*(T^\ell)} f_s(x)=g(x)$. \end{proof}

-Now, before to proceed to deal with the reduction of S-polynomials, we begin with the reduction of a monomial and a minor of size $n-1$.
-In the next, if $e_1,e_2$ are two different edges in $T$, then $P(e_1,e_2)$ is the unique path in $T$ that join $e_1$ and $e_2$.
+Now, before proceeding to deal with the reduction of S-polynomials, we begin with the reduction of a monomial and a minor of size $n-1$.
+In what follow, if $e_1,e_2$ are two different edges in $T$, then $P(e_1,e_2)$ is the unique path in $T$ that joins $e_1$ and $e_2$.